-Describe the five protective factors that help strengthen families and reduce the likelihood of abuse and neglect.

-- Understand how the five protective factors relate to child and family well-being. - Recognize how you as a parent, caregiver, or service provider (and your organization) already support the development of protective factors. - Commit to learning new strategies that support your efforts to help your family or families you serve. - Identify and implement program strategies and resources to help parents and families have a healthy future together.
+- Describe the 5 protective factors that help strengthen families and reduce the likelihood of abuse and neglect. - Understand how the 5 protective factors relate to child and family well-being. - Recognize how you already support the development of protective factors. - Commit to learning new strategies that may be helpful in your work.